higinosk/Cycle-mate-sign-in/README.md

 ## How to Run the Project
 * Fork the project.
-* Clone the repository to your local machine: git clone https://github.com/higinosk/game-on-news.
+* Clone the repository to your local machine: git clone https://github.com/higinosk/cycle-mate-sign-in.
-* Navigate to the project directory: cd video-game-news-page
+* Navigate to the project directory: cd cycle-mate-sign-in.
 * Open the index.html file in your preferred web browser.

 ## Contributors